Edmonton City Hall: Design

 The building features two steel and glass pyramids, one 43 m (ground to peak), on top of a three-storey concrete structure.
 One pyramid provides natural light for the main atrium, the other for the council chambers.
 The building also features a 60 m clock (Friendship Tower) topped with a set of 23-carillon bells.
 Located on the eastern edge of the financial district in Edmonton's downtown, the building is the main feature on Sir Winston Churchill Square.
 In the winter, the fountain is converted to a skating rink.

 The design for the city hall met with some controversy when it was first announced.
 The original design called for the building to be topped with four cones.
 The cones were meant to evoke the tipis that the First Nations once lived in on the site.
 The design met with negative feedback from the public as they felt it looked like dunce caps and nuclear reactors.
 Dub Architects then revised their design to replace the cones with the pyramids, with the pyramids designed to be evocative of the Rocky Mountains and the Muttart Conservatory.

-Temporary Renaming
+Temporary renaming

-The building was temporarily renamed the "Nathan Fillion Civilian Pavilion" for 24 hours in August 2021, for a debut of his most recent documentary.
+The building was temporarily renamed the "Nathan Fillion Civilian Pavilion" for 24 hours in August 2021, for the debut of his most recent film.
 Nathan Fillion was born in Edmonton in 1971.

+Incidents

+A firebombs and shooting attack occurred inside Edmonton City Hall on January 23, 2024, causing an estimated $100,000 of property damages.
+No one was injured or killed.